What are some of the signs and symptoms of hearing loss?

 Yes.
 Most insurances, including Medicare, require a physician referral for a hearing test.

 What if I don’t have a physician referral?

 We can still schedule you for a hearing test.
 The patient will be charged directly for the appointment.

 Will I be charged to have my hearing aids cleaned?
 Do I need an appointment?

-We do not charge for cleaning hearing aids.
+If your hearing aid is under warranty through us, there is no charge for cleanings.
 If minor repairs are required, a charge will be expected at time of service.
 This charge is subject to existing warranties.
-You do not need an appointment for hearing aid cleanings.
+You do not need an appointment for hearing aid cleanings and if your hearing aid IS out of warranty you will be charged $15.
 Our office hours are 9-5pm Monday through Friday.
 Come in anytime during those hours.

 Do you offer any trial periods for hearing aids?

 - All of our hearing aids come with a 30 day trial.
 If during that time you decide you don’t want the hearing aid, we will take them back.
 You only pay for the restocking fee.

 - We also offer a “demo” program.
 After your hearing test, if you would like to try a pair of demo hearing aids we will schedule you for an appointment and set up a pair of hearing aids for you and your hearing loss.
 Take them and try them in your world to see if they are helpful.